qgustavor/ass-parser/README.md

 When `parseTimestamps` is set to `true` timestamps on `Start` and `End` keys for `Dialogue` and `Comment` lines will be converted into numbers (in seconds).

 At the moment override tags are not parsed.
+One alternative is parsing using [libjass](https://github.com/Arnavion/libjass/) like so: `libjass.parser.parse(descriptor.value.Text, 'dialogueParts')`.

+The `line` property in sections and descriptors refer to the 0-indexed line where the section or descriptor was defined in the text.

 ### `detectStringifyOptions(text)`